-We are committed to make a positive contribution towards protecting our environment and at the minimum, meet local and international environmental regulations.
-We endeavour to take into consideration the environmental impact of our operations and investments.
+We should ensure that our work also has a positive impact on the environment and at the minimum, meet local and international environmental regulations.
+We should also consider the environmental impact of our operations and investments.

 Social responsibility

 At FWD, we believe everyone matters and supporting the communities around us is one of our core values.